-My research interests include: political economy of war and reconstruction; geographies of violence; resource governance; and corruption.
+My research interests include: political ecology; natural resource governance; and international development.

 I welcome applications from graduate students at MA and PhD levels, please send CV and brief statement of research interests.
 Current and former students:

 - Guillaume Peterson St-Laurent, PhD, Community participation and social conflicts in Mexico’s mining sector (SSHRC funded)

 - Kelly Sharp, MA, Food security, land reforms and resettlement schemes in Malawi (SSHRC funded)

 - Elaine Tsiao, PhD, Legal geographies of peace parks, 2011 - on-going (UBC Law funded)

 - Melanie Sommerville, PhD, Land reforms and agro-industrial development among historically marginalized populations in Canada and South Africa, 2010 - on-going (SSHRC and IDRC funded)

 - Dawn Hoogeveen, PhD, Extractive industries and North-South relations, 2008 - on-going (with J. Sundberg)

 - Sara Helder, MA, Fair trade coffee and producer health in Rwanda, completed 2011 (with H. Zerriffi, SSHRC funded)

 - Jessica Lehman, MA, Post-tsunami coastal communities in Sri Lanka, completed 2010 (with J. Sundberg)